jusbuckingham/dotcards-assessment/README.md

 - This project should use Typescript and Node.JS.
 - This project should include a README that addresses anything you may not have completed.
 It should also address what additional changes you might need to make if the application were intended to run in a concurrent environment.
 Any other comments or thoughts about the project are also welcome.

-## Submission Requirements
-A link to a hosted git repository or tarball of the git repository of the finished project.
-Please email the repository link or tarball to jeffrey@dot.cards.

 ## Bonus Points
 Automated tests that ensure the business logic implemented is correct.